 In addition to collecting Syslog messages, you can configure the Log Decoder to forward Syslog messages to another Syslog receiver.
-NetWitness Suite forwards Syslog messages after it has parsed the messages and before it writes the messages to the Log Decoder.
+NetWitness Platform forwards Syslog messages after it has parsed the messages and before it writes the messages to the Log Decoder.

 The Log Decoder must be in the Started state before you can configure Syslog Forwarding.
 To configure Syslog Forwarding: